rstrube/dotnet-console-app-boilerplate/README.md

 ### Activity Parameter Configuration

-This configuration object defines a minimum and maximum number of participants that the console application will leverage when requesting an activity.
+This configuration object (in `appsettings.json`) defines a minimum and maximum number of participants that the console application will leverage when requesting an activity.
 It will randomly select from between this range.
-It mostly serves as an example for how to inject `IOptions<MyConfig>` objects (defined in `appsettings.json`) via dependency injection.
+This configuration is injected as `IOptions<ActivityParamsConfig>` into classes via dependency injection.

 ```
 "ActivityParams": {